faenrandir/a_careful_examination/documents/book_of_mormon/chiasmus/letter-to-noah-saxton-formatted-according-to-parallelistic-patterns.md

 A Thus after this chosen family had <span style="color:red; font-weight:bold">rejected Christ</span> and his proposals

-    B the heralds of salvation said to them “lo <strike>I</strike> we turn unto the gentiles,”
+    B the heralds of salvation said to them “lo <span style="text-decoration: line-through;">I</span> we turn unto the gentiles,”
       <span style="color:orange; font-weight:bold">and the gentiles received the covenant</span>

         C and were grafted in from whence <span style="color:green; font-weight:bold">the chosen family were broken off</span>